optimisticlucio/powerdown-wiki/concept/servers.md

 #### Considerations

 - What's the max length we expect a title to be?
 It shouldn't be too long for useability.
 Right now it's 255 just for the sake of it.
-- How can we make sure this db will handle emojis and special characters appropriately?
+- How can we make sure this table will handle emojis and special characters appropriately?

 ### Creator